tdda/tdda/referencetest/examples/README.md

 Step 3:

-    Make a substantive change to the generation code in the generate_string function in generators.py to change the HTML output.
-For example, you could change the constant 1000 in the comprehension at the end of the generate_spiral() function to some other number.
+    Make a substantive change to the generation code in the generate_string function in `generators.py` to change the HTML output.
+See doc strings inside to see how to make the tests fail.

     The test should then fail and suggest a diff command to run to see the difference.

     Rerun with

-        python test_using_referencetestcase.py -w
+        python test_using_referencetestcase.py -W

     or:

-        pytest pytest/test_using_referencepytest.py -w
+        pytest pytest/test_using_referencepytest.py --W

-    and it should re-write the reference output to match your modified results.
+    and it will re-write the reference output to match your modified results.
+The files in the `reference` subdirectory will have changed to reflect your changes to the generators.

+    Running the tests should now pass again.

 Step 4:

-    Make a non-substantive change (such as changing the version numbers) in generators.py, and run the tests again (without the -w option; you're wanting to just run  the tests, not regenenerate the expected results).
+    Make a non-substantive change (such as changing the version numbers) in generators.py, and run the tests again (without the -W option; you're wanting to just run  the tests, not regenenerate the expected results).

     They should all still pass.